travix/ts-grpc-hmac/README.md

 ### 2. Client

-Add the HMAC client interceptor to the gRPC client.
+Create the HMAC client interceptor using the provided function `NewClientInterceptor`.
+By default, the interceptor expects the proto to be loaded by `@grpc/proto-loader`, and the `@grpc/grpc-js` library can be used.
+If the proto is loaded by protoc, you need to pass `true` as the third argument in the interceptor function call.

+#### Case 1: Proto Loaded by `@grpc/proto-loader`

 ```typescript
     // keyId and secretKey for HMAC authentication
     const target = "localhost:50051";